Bilinear CNNs for Fine-grained Visual Recognition: Analysis of bilinear CNNs

-\item Projecting only one of the features into a lower-dimensional space and computing the outer product, \ie, $\mathbf{B}$ is an identity matrix. \end{enumerate}
+\item Projecting one of the features into a lower-dimensional space and computing the outer product, \ie, by setting $\mathbf{B}$ to an identity matrix in the previous approach. \end{enumerate}

-In each case, the projection matrices can be initialized using principal component analysis (PCA).
+In each case, the projection matrices can be initialized using Principal Component Analysis (PCA).
 Although the first approach is straightforward, computing the PCA is computationally expensive due to the high dimensionality of the features (the covariance matrix of the outer product has $d^4$ entries for $d$-dimensional features).
 The second approach is computationally attractive but the outer product of two PCA projected features results in a significant reduction in accuracy as shown in our earlier work~\cite{lin2015bilinear}, and more recently in~\cite{Gao2016CVPR}.
-Remarkably, we found that reducing the dimension of only one feature (third option) results in no significant loss in performance.
+We believe this is because after the PCA rotation, the features are no longer correlated across dimensions.
+Remarkably, reducing the dimension of only one feature using PCA (third option) works well in practice.
 While the projection can be initialized using PCA, they can be trained jointly with the classification layers.
-This technique was used in our earlier work~\cite{lin2015bilinear} to reduce the feature dimension of \bcnn[M,M] models.
-It also breaks the symmetry of the features and is an example of a partially shared feature pipeline (Fig.~\ref{fig:two_streams}(b)).
-It also resembles the computations of VLAD and Fisher vector representations where both $f_A$ and $f_B$ are based on the same underlying features.
+This technique was used in our earlier work~\cite{lin2015bilinear} to reduce the feature size.
+It breaks the symmetry of the features when identical networks are used and is an example of a partially shared feature pipeline (Figure~\ref{fig:two_streams}b).
+It also resembles the computations of VLAD and FV representations where both $f_A$ and $f_B$ are based on the same underlying feature.

-Our experiments shown in Fig.~\ref{fig:gmm_components} and Fig.~\ref{fig:bcnn_dim} compare dimensionality reduction techniques for various models across datasets using the VGG-M model for both $f_A$ and $f_B$.
-The results are based on outputs of the softmax-layer, \ie, no follow-up SVM training is done.
-Fig.~\ref{fig:gmm_components} shows a surprising trend for \netvlad and \netfv representations.
-While increasing the number of cluster centers improves performance when the parameters are not fine-tuned in line with prior work~\cite{cimpoi2016}, the performance \emph{decreases} when fine-tuning is done in an end-to-end manner.
-This might reflect the increased difficulty in optimization when the number of components are increased.
+The accuracy as a function of feature dimension shown in Figure~\ref{fig:gmm_components} for NetFV and NetVLAD.
+These results are obtained by varying the number of cluster centers.
+The results indicate the performance of NetVLAD and NetFV do not improve with more cluster centers beyond 32.